will-sauer/udacity-bkc/starchain/README.md

     `getStarsByWalletAddress (address)`
     /**
      * This method will return a Promise that will resolve with an array of Stars objects existing in the chain
-     * and are belongs to the owner with the wallet address passed as parameter.
+     * and that belong to the owner having wallet address that was passed as a parameter.
      *
      * @param {*} address
      */